 The GCPs are points of known coordinates on the site.
 Their coordinates have been measured with traditional surveying methods, or have been obtained by other sources (LiDAR, older maps of the area, Web Map Service).
 They significantly increase the absolute accuracy of the survey; and can also be used as checkpoints to verify the certainty of the results.

 By placing your cursor over a GCP icon, a message with information about it will appear; eg. Id, coordinates, and elevation.

 When you click on the GCP, a picture of the actual GCP on the site appears above the information in the message popup.
 Also, the message popup stays until you click somewhere else, so you are able to compare with other items.

 You can display the annotations and blastings on the site.
 You can click on the annotation or the blasting for more information.

 4. Stockpile Module

 The stockpile module is an additional module that let's you have advanced analytics of your site's production.
-The Stockpile module hands you accurately detected stockpiles as an Analytic for you to have a good overview of your production and analyse them precisely.
+The Stockpile module provides you accurately detected stockpiles as an Analytic overview of your production.

 4.1.1.
 Stockpile Detection

 The first step of the Stockpile module is detection of Stockpiles with their volumes, areas, and height.